N2ITN/Arduino-Serial-Graph-MPL/README.md

 # Arduino-Serial-Graph-MPL
-Tools for plotting accelerometer data in real time:
+Tools for plotting accelerometer data in real time.

 Requirements:
 Hardware: Arduino Uno R3, MPU 6050

-Software: Arduino IDE, SciPy stack, Python 2.7.9
+Software: Arduino IDE, IC2DevLib for Arduino IDE, SciPy stack, Python 2.7.9, drawnow Python module

 Credits:
 Code is based on snippets from several sources which have been modified by me, in some cases extensively, for the purposes of displaying unaltered Accelerometer data in real time with my particular set up.